csswizardry/csswizardry.github.com/_posts/2024-10-01-the-ultimate-contract-templates-for-tech-consultants.md

 templates, this [Contracts Starter Pack](https://csswizardry.gumroad.com/l/contracts-starter-pack) is designed for you.
-With years of experience behind these documents, you can trust that they’ll cover all the essential bases, letting you focus on what you do best—solving complex challenges for your clients.
+With years of experience behind these documents, you can trust that they’ll cover all the essential bases, letting you focus on what you do best — solving complex challenges for your clients.

 <a href="https://csswizardry.gumroad.com/l/contracts-starter-pack" class="btn  btn--full btn--positive">Get the <b>Contracts Starter Pack</b></a>